 “Evidence shows that strong leadership by outstanding headteachers helps to drive up standards in schools.
 We want to ensure that accidents of birth and the unfairness of life’s lottery are overcome so that every child reaches their full potential.
-That is why we want to work with excellent organisations like Future Leaders who help place inspirational professionals in some of the most challenging schools in the country.”
+That is why we want to work with excellent organisations like The Future Leaders Trust who help place inspirational professionals in some of the most challenging schools in the country.”

 Michael Gove, Secretary of State for Education

 We are committed to developing exceptional leaders for challenging schools to ensure all children have equal opportunity and choice when leaving school.